 Estimate your state income tax using a flat rate approximation.
 Enter your gross income and state tax rate to see your after-tax income instantly.

 State income tax rates vary dramatically — from 0% in Texas and Florida to over 13% in California at the highest bracket.
 If you are considering relocating for a job or retirement, understanding the state tax impact on your income is essential.
-This calculator applies your specific state rates for accurate results.

 This state income tax calculator provides a quick estimate by applying a flat state tax rate to your gross income.
 While some states like California, New York, and New Jersey have progressive tax brackets with multiple rates, most Americans live in states with flat-rate income taxes or no income tax at all.
 This calculator uses your top marginal state rate for a conservative estimate.
 For states with graduated brackets, using the top marginal rate typically produces a close approximation for moderate incomes, though it may slightly overstate taxes for very high earners.
 The calculator is useful for comparing your total tax burden across different states, evaluating job offers in different states, and estimating state taxes for annual tax planning.
 Real-world use cases include relocating decisions, remote work tax planning, and understanding your complete tax picture when combined with federal estimates.
 Limitations include not accounting for state-specific deductions, credits, or local income taxes that exist in some cities and counties.